 For your safety, Family Care Network clinics have additional measures in place to reduce the risk of coronavirus exposure.
 If you need medical care for a minor illness or injury, FCN Urgent Care is here for you 7 days a week.

-Patients are seen on a first come, first served basis (no appointments).
 We accept most major medical insurance plans.
 All urgent care locations are open to FCN and non-FCN patients.

 Urgent Care is a lower-cost alternative to the emergency room, with shorter wait times and a calmer setting to treat issues such as:

 - Cold and flu symptoms (fever, sore throat, cough, etc.)

 - Sprains and strains